-My research interests cluster around the nature and epistemology of consciousness:
+My research interests cluster around a set of foundational questions regarding the nature and epistemology of consciousness:

 1. What is consciousness?
 How, and in what ways, does (or should) emerging work in the science of consciousness constrain philosophical answers to this question?
 What would a good philosophical answer to this question look like - and why?

 2. Is there such a thing as a level or state of consciousness?
 If so, what does being in a particular state of consciousness - being awake, dreaming, being in a state in which one has insight into the fact that one is dreaming - consist in?
 Which mental phenomena, beyond paradigmatic states such as wakefulness and dreaming, can be best explained in terms of changes to a subject's global state of consciousness?

 3. Which entities or organisms are conscious?
 How can we come to know this?
 How do we come to have knowledge about minds (our own and those of others) more generally?
 In what ways is the epistemology of mental phenomena sensitive to ontological accounts of mental phenomena - and, even more broadly, different theories about nature of mental categories themselves?

 4. What are the standard concepts of consciousness - phenomenal consciousness, access consciousness, the concept of a conscious state, good for?
 Which, if any, of these concepts are morally significant?
 Which, if any, are of primary epistemic significance?